IBM/ibmi-oss-examples/camel/README.md

 #### 6. Build and launch
 ```
-mvn install
+mvn compile
 mvn exec:java
 ```
 The program will continue running until canceled.
 Test by sending a message to the queue!

-Since the `config.properties` file contains passwords, you may want to stash a copy in a secure location.
+If the `config.properties` file contains passwords, you may want to stash a copy in a secure location.
 If you want to do this, just set the `camelconfig` Java System property to the path of the file.
 For example:
 ```